byrnereese/mt-plugin-send2pq/README.md

 MT to update every file, but will send every file to the publish queue regardless of its settings.

+Send to Publish Queue can also be used to republish many blogs: visit System Overview > Blogs, select the blogs you'd like republished, and choose "Send to Publish Queue" from the List Actions.

 # Installation

 To install this plugin follow the instructions found here: